-I am continuously, consciously drawn to this comic.
-I am drawn to this message.
+I am continuously, consciously drawn to this comic and its message.
 Originally saw it years ago now.
-It conveys something that has long resonated with me, even without me knowing it.
+It conveys something that has long resonated with me, unconsciously so.

-The full gravity of this concept of ‘others’ is powerful — it appeals to our individuality, to our sense of our own specialness.
+The full gravity of this concept of ‘others’ is powerful — it appeals to our individuality, to the sense of our own specialness.
 These others are rare, and therefore valuable, like we believe ourselves to be.
-Even if it’s a lie (maybe we aren’t that unique).
-We want to see ourselves as different; at the same time, we do not want to be the only one.
+Even if it’s not entirely true (maybe we aren’t that unique), we want to see ourselves as different.
+At the same time, we do not want to be the only one.
 There are others.
-They are out there, just like we are out here.
+They are out there.
+They await us.
 It is just up to you to find those nameless others like your own intrinsic, seemingly unique secret self, the someones who wants more out of all this, this existence.
 A true kindred spirit.

 This feeling, this restless longing for an unfelt personage as of yet unconceived and entirely unmet.
-That feeling, y’know.
-It was there long before the articulation and has remained long after the realization.
+For me, it was there long before the articulation and has remained long after the realization.
 I think this feeling is natural, perhaps intrinsic to our natures as human beings.
-It is this: a yearning to meet someone like your own self, a peer to relate to on a level deeper than you have yet known, than it may be possible to know.
+It is this: a yearning to meet someone like your own self, a peer to relate to on a level deeper than you have yet known.
 To know some person who gets it the same way I do.

 The truth is that it may not be possible; paradoxically, that is what makes it so crucial.
 Someone like me, not necessarily in personality, aptitudes, even style of thinking — just someone who… someone who feels the same way about all this as I do.
 It is a blessing to believe there is a ‘someone’ wielding the same sort of striving silent storm for more.
 A someone, this other, certainly feels as though all of this is either wrong or not enough or worthy of being changed.
 The person may exhibit it only some of the time, with some degree, in some situations.
 But it’s there.
 Just like it’s only sometimes there with our own self.
 It’s a strange thing, a nearly inarticulate desire which may not be capable of being spoken about, ever.
 Such a grave limitation does not negate the feeling, of course.